opendungeon

 Multiplayer with GM

-The GM console should use the AI Elements chatbot pattern with Vercel AI SDK and AI Gateway.
-The model can propose tool calls for lore, level patches, sprite prompts, and asset generation, but each output should be validated, previewed, and stored under the GM-created Supabase world before players see it.
+The GM console should use a chat-style workflow.
+The model can propose lore, level changes, sprite prompts, and asset ideas, but each output should be validated, previewed, and stored under the GM-created world before players see it.

 Generated GM content must not mix with canonical Single Player story or assets.
-Treat the Supabase world id as the ownership boundary for generated lore, rooms, monsters, quests, and sprites.
+Treat the GM world as the ownership boundary for generated lore, rooms, monsters, quests, and sprites.

-Remaining GM work is executable rollback, generated asset review/import, per-world asset storage, live transcript streaming, and replacing the local transcript scaffold with the installed AI Elements message/tool components.
+Remaining GM work is rollback, generated asset review, per-world asset storage, live transcript updates, and a more polished chat interface.